-A survey of past annual report recipients determined that more than one-third of all those surveyed would prefer to view the annual report over the web rather than receive a paper copy in the mail.
+When a survey of past annual report recipients was carried out, it determined that more than one-third of all those surveyed would prefer to view the annual report over the web rather than receive a paper copy in the mail.
 As a consequence, STC has significantly reduced the print run of this document over the past few years.